 Hurricanes Irma and Maria, in September 2017, did great damage to trees and plants in the USVI.
 Our islands are often described as lush, green, and beautiful.
-In the aftermath it was quite different; most trees were twisted in place, torn out completely, or standing tall but devoid of any leaves.
-In the days and weeks that followed new leaf growth was a welcomed sign of hope.
-While the islands don’t have four seasons, a reasonable comparison can be found by imagining the bleakness of winter and the new birth of spring.
-Months after the storms the hillsides were green once more.
-There are however areas where tree loss was great and regrowth slow; environmental organizations hope to help.
+In the aftermath, it was quite different; most trees were twisted in place, torn out completely, or standing tall but devoid of any leaves.
+In the days and weeks that followed, new leaf growth was a welcomed sign of hope.
+While the islands don’t have four seasons, a reasonable comparison can be made by imagining the bleakness of winter and the new birth of spring.
+Months after the storms, the hillsides were green once more.
+There are, however, areas where tree loss was great and regrowth is slow; environmental organizations hope to help.
 For updates on St. Croix we check in with the St. Croix Environmental Association (SEA).

 Help Plant Trees on St. Croix

 In the coming months, we will need a lot of volunteer help towards our goal of planting 100 native trees at the Southgate Coastal Reserve.
 Planting native trees is one of the best ways to help with the ongoing recovery of the island’s natural resources from the hurricanes of last year.
 Native trees can provide habitat for fauna that was hit hard, such as hummingbirds and bats; trees store carbon, and thus help reduce climate change; and tree roots hold soil in place so it does not wash downhill and into the ocean when it rains (hopefully we will see some rain soon!).
 If you would like to help plant trees, contact us at [email protected] or (340) 773-1989.
 We will not start work until we get a little more rain, but we want to be ready to go once this dry weather ends.
 Support for this project is provided by the Community Foundation of the Virgin Islands, with funding from Cruzan’s® Island Spirit Fund.